Xander0133/Axeprime.xyz/README.md

 ## Copyrights
-© AxePrime Yazılım 2018-2020 fixed by ©Xander 2020 all rights **reserved**.
-If you wan't to use this for commercial use:don't remove my nick from footer and delete all trading AxePrime logos :) good luck
+© AxePrime Yazılım 2018-2021 fixed by ©Xander 2021 all rights **reserved**.
+Use this for non-commercial only

 ## Socials (for Free Updates)
 [Discord](https://discord.gg/vprQ47B)